Overview

 Logic

 Logical operators are used to evaluate the conditions of an expression and determine whether to match a rule.
-The following operators are supported:
+The following logical operators are supported:

-• and: the logical conjunction operator.
+• AND: the logical conjunction operator.
 The rule is matched only if all conditions are true.

-• or: the logical disjunction operator.
+• OR: the logical disjunction operator.
 The rule is matched if one of the conditions is true.

 Parameters in conditional expressions